Non-parametric Quantile Regression via the K-NN Fused Lasso: Algorithms and Model Selection

 The primal problem (\ref{eq12}) can be solved coordinate-wise in closed form as

 See Appendix A for the steps to derive the solution.
 The dual problem (\ref{eq13}) is a generalized lasso problem that can be solved with the parametric max-flow algorithm from \citet{Chambolle09}.

 The entire procedure is presented in Algorithm \ref{alg1}.
 In practice, we can simply choose the penalty parameter $R$ to be $\frac{1}{2}$.
-We require the procedure to stop if it reaches the maximum iteration or the primal residual $\Vert \theta^{(k)}-\theta^{(k-1)}\Vert_2$ is within a threshold (e.g., $10^{-4}$).
+We require the procedure to stop if it reaches the maximum iteration or the primal residual $\Vert \theta^{(k)}-\theta^{(k-1)}\Vert_2$ is within a tolerance $\kappa$, to which we set $10^{-2}$ in our computation.
 Actually, the ADMM algorithm converges very quickly with only tens of iterations and hence we find it to be faster than linear programming.
+Another advantage of ADMM is that the algorithm is not sensitive to the initialization.
+In Appendix B, we present a simulation study to demonstrate the fast convergence of ADMM under different initializations.